 We invest through these focus areas:

 Just getting in the door isn’t enough.
-We want to propel more low-income, first-generation, underrepresented students into two- and four-year institutions and ensure they have the skills and support to stay and graduate.
+We want to propel more low-income, first-generation and underrepresented students into two- and four-year institutions and ensure they have the skills and support to stay and graduate.

 We also make grants to promote access and success at South African universities.
 We believe that increasing the number of university graduates is one of the best ways to promote economic growth in this important and influential fledgling democracy.